Call: (810) 674-3060

 An implant can last for up to 25 years or more.
 That is a fact.
-But some factors can determine how long your dental implants would last.
+However, some factors can determine how long your dental implants will last.
 Some of these factors have been provided in the following section by the best Burton dentist.

 When you place your implants at the back of your mouth, there are higher chances of you experiencing dental implant failure.
 This is because the teeth at the back of your mouth engage in grueling tasks such as chewing.

 3. Bad Chewing Habits: